throughnothing/Prognosticator/README.md

 You will also want a PostgreSQL server available, the below suggests using docker, with the provided docker helper script.

+Finally, currently Prognosticator only supports sign-in with Google, so you will need to have a Google AppID setup in your `.env` for login and authentication to work.

 ```
 # To run the server, and postgres server,
 # you will need the proper environment